 Use these guidelines to keep your caladium healthy and happy:

-Light: Indirect light or moderate shade indoors.
+- Light: The caladium prefers indirect light or moderate shade indoors.
 The narrower the leaves, the greater the sun it can withstand.

-Water: When leaves appear, keep evenly moist.
-Never allow to dry out and keep humidity as high as practical.
+- Water: When leaves appear, keep the plant evenly moist.
+Never allow it to dry out.
+Keep the humidity as high as is practical.

-Temperature: The warmer the better.
-Aim for 70º if possible—tubers begin to grow around 70ºF.
+- Temperature: The warmer the better.
+Aim for 70 F if possible as that is the temperature at which tubers begin to grow.

-Fertilizer: Fertilize weekly during the growing season with liquid or use slow-release pellets.
+- Fertilizer: Fertilize the plant weekly during the growing season with liquid fertilizer or use slow-release pellets.